chrisvrakas/chrisvrakas.github.io/README.md

 Most personal websites are static brochures.
 This one is a living document.

 I'm a relentlessly curious, lifelong learner — technologist, Bitcoin enthusiast, privacy advocate, and polymathic explorer.
-I not only differ from others, but I differ from myself from yesterday.
-This site is the digital expression of that philosophy: ever-evolving, deliberately designed, and built the way I believe software should be built — minimal, fast, and without surveillance.
+This site is a ever-evolving expression of these philosophies.

 No WordPress.
 No analytics.
 No cookies.
 No bloat.
 Just code and ideas.